Maia-Everett/lintian.eu/_posts/2024-06-23-warcraft-retrospective-30.md

 [^cinematics]: The game intro, the prologue and human intro cinematics, and each campaign's ending cinematic.

 [^nendis]: Sindarin for "water-woman", though this is likely unintentional.
 And like many locations from TFT, it's nowhere to be found in WoW.

+[^naga]: And in lore, they were foreshadowed all the way back in *Day of the Dragon*.